 - Right-click anywhere in the % of wins column in the pivot table.
 Select Value Field Settings > Show Values As > Number Format > Percentage.
 Click OK twice.

 This will show the count of wins as a percentage for the count of athletes based on the events.

 Pivot tables are a great way to summarize and aggregate data to model and present it.
 You can now visualize and report data in the blink of an eye.
 Dashboards and other features have made gaining insights very simple using pivot tables.
 Calculated fields in the pivot table is a great way to create formulas to add a sum of columns.
-However, you need to be careful using calculated fields as it limits the use of many functions.
-Using DAX is an alternative to overcome some of these limitations.

 There are many powerful features of Pivot Tables, Power Pivot, and Data analysis expression (DAX) that could help you gain insights into your data.
 If you want to save hours of researching and frustration and get to the solution quickly, try our Excel Live Chat service!
 Our Excel experts are available 24/7 to answer any Excel question you have on the spot.
 The first question is free.